tweag/gh-migration-scripts/README.md

 1. `-a` or `--allow-untrusted-ssl-certificates` - Allow connections to a GitHub API endpoint that presents a SSL certificate that isn't issued by a trusted CA.
 2. `-b` or `--batch-size` - Batch size for GraphQL request.
 3. `-e` or `--enterprise-organizations` - List of organizations on the enterprise.
 Organization names should be given space separated.
 E.g `-e org1 org2 org3`.
-4. `-g` or `--github-url` - The target GHES server endpoint url.
+4. `-g` or `--server-url` - The target GHES server endpoint url.
 If this argument is skipped then the target will the cloud instance.
 5. `-y` or `--output-file` - Output file to save the operation results.
 If not provided, the default file the results saved is `enterprise-users-<timestamp>.csv`.
 6. `-t` or `--token` - Personal access token - If not provided, then the user wil be prompted to input the token.
 7. `-u` or `--users-file` - File with user names so only those users will be considered.
 Should have the column name `login`.